 Generally the cost of a switchboard upgrade will be determined by the size and requirements of your homes electrical system.
 The size of the enclosure required, the number of circuit breakers and the number of safety switches will directly influence that cost of a switchboard upgrade.
 The average switchboard upgrades that we complete mostly cost between $700 to $1300 dependent upon the requirements of the home.

-However there is a solution, by installing combination safety switches RCD’s and miniature circuit breakers (MCB’s), called RCBO’s on each of your homes electrical circuits.
+However, there is a solution, by installing combination safety switches RCD’s and miniature circuit breakers (MCB’s), called RCBO’s (Residual Current Breaker with Over-Current) on each of your homes electrical circuits.
 Then if a fault occurs it will only trip the circuit the fault is on.
 This means the other power and lighting circuits will still be working and it will make it easier for the electrician to find the fault, as the RCBO that has tripped will be specific to the one circuit with the fault.
-To find out more about installing RCBO’s on all of your electrical circuits please contact one of our work co-ordinators.
+To find out more about installing RCBO’s on all of your electrical circuits please contact one of our Customer Service co-ordinators.